Northwestern University Law Review: Northwestern University Law Review Online

-The Northwestern University Law Review Online is a scholarly legal journal that is the online companion to the Northwestern University Law Review located at the Northwestern University School of Law.
-Although its essays are published online, its scholarly and journalistic standards are equal to that of the print Law Review.
+The Northwestern University Law Review Online is a scholarly legal journal that is the online companion to the Northwestern University Law Review.
 Formed in 2006, Northwestern University Law Review Online is the first scholarly weblog to be operated by a major law review.
 It features legal commentary in the form of essays, debates, series, book reviews, and responses to print Law Review pieces.
 The format of NULR Online allows scholars to publish their thoughts within weeks of an emerging legal development anywhere within the field of legal inquiry, and provides a convenient forum for scholars to exchange ideas in the wake of such developments in the form of debates or multi-contributor series.

 NULR Online has also on occasion published special symposium issues including: